shivansh-mishraa/Website/README.md

 2. Rename it to username.github.io ( write your GitHub username )
 3. Go to Settings -> Pages -> Deploy
 4. To get custom domain name just Go to freenom.com

-# Request

-Please 🙏 Fork this repo and give star 🌟